-BEGINNING at the easterly corner of said Lot 29; thence northwesterly along the northeasterly line of said Lot, said line also being the Agreed Boundary Line as described in Exhibit A of Document Number 92-333250, recorded on August 11, 1992, Official Records of said County, N 42°08'05" W 45.00 feet to the northerly corner of said Lot; thence leaving said northeasterly line and said Agreed Boundary Line, northeasterly along the northeasterly prolongation of the northwesterly line of said Lot N 47°51'55" E 40.00 feet; thence S 42°08'05" E 45.00 feet to the intersection with the northeasterly prolongation of the southeasterly line of said Lot; thence southwesterly along said northeasterly prolongation 40.00 feet to the POINT OF BEGINNING.
+BEGINNING at the easterly corner of said Lot 27; thence northwesterly along the northeasterly line of said lot, said line also being the Agreed Boundary Line as described in Exhibit A of Document Number 92-333250, recorded on August 11, 1992, Official Records of said County, N 42° 08' 05'' W 45.00 feet to the northerly corner of said lot; thence leaving said northeasterly line and said Agreed Boundary Line, along the northeasterly prolongation of the northwesterly line of said lot N 47° 51' 55'' E 60.00 feet; thence S 42° 08' 05'' E 45.00 feet to the intersection with the northeasterly prolongation of the southeasterly line of said lot; thence southwesterly along said northeasterly prolongation S 47° 51' 55'' W 60.00 feet to the POINT OF BEGINNING.

-EXCEPTING THEREFROM any portion lying waterward of the toe of revetment adjacent to said lot.
+EXCEPTING THEREFROM any portion lying waterward of the toe of revetment adjacent to said Lot 27.